Ryangustv/Ryangustv/README.md

 <h1 align="center">Welcome!</h1>

-<h3> <p align="center">| Developer |</p> </h3>
+<h3> <p align="center">Developer</p> </h3>
 <div id="user-content-toc">
-  IMy name is Ryan, I'm a backend developer and I'm graduating with a degree in systems analysis and development.
-I'm interested in development, DevOps, and infrastructure, and I work on personal projects in my free time.
+  I'm Ryan, I'm a backend developer and I'm graduating with a degree in systems analysis and development, I'm currently in the process of a career transition, looking to enter the developer field.
+I enjoy working on personal projects in my free time and expanding my technology repertoire.
   <ul align="center">
     <summary><h2 style="display: inline-block">Skills</h2></summary>
   </ul>